Russian conquest of Chechnya and Dagestan: Imam Gazi Mulla 1829–1832

-Imam Hamzad Bek 1832–1834
+Imam Hamzat Bek 1832–1834

-Hamzad Bek was born in Gotsatl (also spelled Hutsal) 14 km east of Khunzakh in 1789.
+Hamzat Bek was born in Gotsatl (also spelled Hutsal) 14 km east of Khunzakh in 1789.
 He was a janka, or son of a nobleman by a commoner.
 His father was an administrator and raider into Georgia.
 Pakhu-Bikhe, the late Khan's widow, arranged for his education.
 He took to drink but was reformed by Kazi Mulla and became a military leader in the south.
 In 1830 he raided into Georgia, went to the Russian camp to negotiate and was arrested.
 He owed his release to both the Russians who wanted to use him against the Imam and Asian Khan of Kazikumukh who hoped to use him against Pakhu-Bikhe.
 He rejoined the Imam and continued raiding in the south.
 He was in command of Chumkeskent when that place was taken.
 At the Battle of Gimry he was blocked from reinforcing Kazi Mulla.

 At Kazi Mulla's death (October 1832), and with Shamil seriously wounded, he was immediately appointed Imam.
 This prompt action by the religious (non-military) leaders may have saved the Imamate from disintegration.
 At first he was only recognized around Gimry but he used a mixture of force and diplomacy to expand his authority.

 By the autumn of 1833 he had become powerful enough to worry the Russians.
 He tried negotiations, but the Russian terms made compromise impossible.
 In September or October he took Gergebil (40 km SSE) which was backed by Russia and several ‘pacified’ Khanates.
 The Imamate now surrounded the Khanate of Avaria on three sides and conflict was unavoidable.
 In February–March 1834 Pakhu-Bikhe tried secretly to have him assassinated.
 In August 1834 Hamzad laid siege to Khunzakh.
 Pakhu-Bikhe had defeated the Murids at the Battle of Khunzakh in 1830, but this time she saw that resistance was useless.
 During the negotiations she sent her eight-year-old son to Hamzad as hostage.
 He was later murdered by Shamil.
 Hamzad now demanded her two older sons.
 At first she sent one son, then the second.
 Hamzad hesitated, but Shamil said strike while the iron is hot.
 On 13 August 1834 they were both cut down, one of them, it is said, taking 20 Murids with him.
 Hamzad's brother was also killed.
 Hamzad took Khunzakh, beheaded Pakhu-Bikhe and made himself khan.

 In August he marched against Tsudakhar (60 km SSE) but was checked by the Akusha Confederacy, of which Tsudakhar was a part.
 In October Klugenau took Gergebil and stormed Gosatl.

 Hadji Murad was a blood-brother of one of the murdered princes of Khunzakh.
 By local custom, he had a duty of revenge.
 On 7 September 1834, in the mosque of Khunzakh, Hamzad was killed by Hadji Murad, his brother and their followers.
 This led to a general shoot-out which killed a number of people including Hadji's brother Osman who had fired the first shot.